-- e = percentage elongation after fracture on a standard test specimen having a gauge length L and a cross-sectional area A, and - a = constant characteristic of the test material.
+- $e{\alpha}$ = percentage elongation after fracture on a standard test specimen having a 2-in. gauge length and 0.500-in. diameter. - = percentage elongation after fracture on a standard test specimen having a gauge length L and a cross-sectional area A, and - = constant characteristic of the test material.